Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: METHODOLOGY

 \subsection{EKF Measurement Function}

+The first step of every MTT cycle is EKF Prediction, in which every track is subject to motion prediction according to \eqref{eq:cvtr_model_dt} and \eqref{eq:yaw_rate_input}.
+Then, we use the EKF measurement function in order to compute the predicted measurement for every track, enabling data association and EKF correction.

 The EKF measurement function $\mathbf{H}(X)$ is time-varying and size-varying, as the shape of the measurement depends on the type of sensor employed: it can be $Y_L=[x,y] \in \mathbb{R}^2$ or $Y_R=[x,y,R_r] \in \mathbb{R}^3$.
-For both LiDAR and RADAR measurements, we apply the transformation from local (EGO) to global (earth-fixed) reference frame for the ${x,y}$ position measurements, in order to have them in the same reference frame as the EKF model.
+For both LiDAR and RADAR measurements, we apply the transformation from local (ego) to global (earth-fixed) reference frame for the ${x,y}$ position measurements, in order to have them in the same reference frame as the EKF model.

-The LiDAR measurement function is linear, as after the reference frame transformation the LiDAR directly measures the first two states, giving $Y(k)=H_L\cdot X(k)$, from which derives:
+The LiDAR measurement function is linear, as after the reference frame transformation the LiDAR directly measures the first two states, giving $Y_{k}=H_L\cdot X_{k}$, from which derives:

-The RADAR measurement function instead is non-linear and time-varying as the Range Rate represents the relative EGO-target velocity expressed in the EGO reference frame and projected on the Line-of-Sight defined by the bearing angle $\alpha$, as Figure \ref{fig:range_Rate} shows.
-Therefore, the RADAR measurement function depends not only from the target states but also on the EGO velocity and heading, which are assumed to be known.
+The RADAR measurement function instead is non-linear and time-varying as the range-rate represents the relative ego-target velocity expressed in the ego reference frame and projected on the Line-of-Sight defined by the bearing angle $\alpha$, as Figure \ref{fig:range_Rate} shows.
+Therefore, the RADAR measurement function depends not only on the target states but also on the ego velocity and heading, which are assumed to be known.
+Given the knowledge of the ego velocity and heading ${v_{e}},\theta_{e}$, in the hypothesis of small ego sideslip angle, the range-rate equation is